A lot of these were taken from my post on MeWantTravel, but I wanted to add some more recommendations for those who are interested in passive income.

 - SmartPassiveIncome – This site basically outlines all the different passive income channels you can pursue.
 If you listen to all his podcasts, you’ll be good to go.
 I met Pat Flynn at a conference one time and he was very great.
 A genuinely good guy!

 - JohnnyFD – A fellow Chiang Mai entrepreneur/digital nomad that’s killing it.
-I’m hoping that I can go over there and meet him.
-He has great courses on drop shipping and Amazon FBA.
+I’ve met him, and he’s a nice guy.
+Johnny has great courses on drop shipping and Amazon FBA.

 - Steve Scott – This guy made me realize the possibilities with Kindle books.
 He was making over $40k/month through them.
 Check out his site!